 - Avoid the use of tables and graphics.
 ATS can’t read graphics and in most cases, misread tables.
 This software reads tables ‘up and down’ instead of ‘left to right’.

 Is this information useful to you on how ATS works?
 Feel free to air your views in the comment section.

 Get your CV repackaged using This Format with your own ‘highly optimized keyword focused’ content for a token.
 Whatsapp or Call 0802-855-6407 or visit my CV Rewrite Page for step-by-step instruction.
-If you’re in doubt of the genuineness of this service, you may request to see a mini sample of your repackaged CV before placing your order.
-Visit my Mini CV Request Page to know how to benefit from this.
 Can these over 35 Clients (out of several others) be wrong?